 If you are not baptized, or do not wish to receive the bread or the wine, you are invited come forward with everyone else and simply receive a blessing – just cross your arms over your chest to signal your intention at the altar rail.

 Stand, Sit or Kneel?

 You will notice that generally people stand to sing, sit to listen to scripture readings, and kneel or sit to pray.
 We stand to hear the Gospel, generally the third reading, of the day.
 If in doubt, we recommend following your neighbour!

 Tax receipts will be issued for donations of $10 or more.
 Tax receipts are issued in January for the previous year.
 Many of our members give by pre-authorized giving, so that’s why you will see the plate passing them by.

 Rather than a mere greeting, the handshake is an outward sign of the peace we experience in reconciliation with God and therefore with one another.

-Please complete a welcome card and one of us will contact you.
+Please complete a Connection Card (located in the pew) and one of us will contact you.
 We look forward to meeting you soon!